An Engineer's Journey From Sketching Planes to Walking in Space

 It was usually later, while catching a breather, that the majestic view of the Earth really hit him.

 "If you don't leave this earth a conservationist, you will come back as one," Curbeam said.
 "It is that beautiful."

 In all Curbeam has spent a total of 37 days, 14 hours, 33 minutes and 23 seconds in space.
 He retired from the U.S. Navy with 23 years of service and has flown 25 different aircraft.

 Assuring Mission Success at Raytheon

 Curbeam joined Raytheon's Integrated Defense Systems in 2011 as vice president for mission assurance and quality.
-The division makes the Patriot missile, the JLENS surveillance system, the Space Fence system for tracking orbital debris and other products for the military.
+The division makes the Patriot missile, the JLENS surveillance system and other products for the military.